 The authors propose that social networks have made the world more closely connected.
 Social networks have reestablished the social consequences of providing a low-quality product.
 Social accountability is here to stay.
 Customers can now influence outcomes that used to be far beyond their control.
 Thanks to social networks, there is instant karma.
 If a company does something dishonest, the whole world will know almost immediately.

 The authors introduced a case study of when the Montgomery Ward company tried to humanize their mail-order catalogue.
 They included pictures of the company’s founders and other executives, with their signatures underneath the pictures.
 They were trying to humanize the brand by evoking a human connection with the readers.
 Their attempt to humanize the brand was meant to solve the “unknown hands” issue that was present since the industrial revolution.
 In the book, the authors showed this note from a Montgomery Ward customer:

 “I suppose you wonder why we haven’t ordered anything from you since the fall.
 Well, the cow kicked my arm and broke it and besides my wife was sick, and there was the doctor bill.
 But now, thank God, that is paid, and we are all well again, and we have a fat new baby boy, and please send plush bonnet number 29d8077 . . . “

-There needs to be consequences for brands when they act inappropriately.
+There need to be consequences for brands when they misbehave.
 In the days before the industrial revolution, manufacturers had social relationships with their patrons.
 If they acted dishonestly, word would spread through the community and ruin the merchant’s reputation.
 In today’s digital world, social media has almost the same function.